Planning your trip to Babel and Siem Reap?

 Arrival Card.
 Everyone entering Cambodia has previously been given a paper called “Arrival Card” that needs to be filled out for immigration.

-From 1 July 2024, all passengers traveling to Cambodia will be required to submit an electronic arrival card, this can be done up to 7 days before arrival.
-For those who do not have time to submit the card prior to arrival, don't worry, tablets and Wi-Fi are available at airports.
+From 2024, all passengers traveling to Cambodia is required to submit an electronic arrival card, this can be done up to 7 days before arrival.

-Currency.
 Do not bring old, damaged US dollar notes.
 These cannot be used in Cambodia.
-Cambodia is in a process of de-dollarization, and prefers the local currency, Riel.
-In general, 1 USD equals 4000 Riel.
-Most “western” business will still have their prices in US dollars, and not in Riel.
-Everyone accepts the local currency (Except for at the Visa counter!)
+Cambodia is in the process of de-dollarization, and prefers the local currency, Riel.

 New Airport.
 The old airport closed, and the new international airport opened in October 2023.
 This had a huge impact on all of us, but especially our loyal tuk tuk drivers who had been picking up our guests for over two decades.
 This first impression, meeting our wonderful drivers and being taken through the city in an open-air tuktuk, is now something that is in the past.